JAGFx/ets2-dashboard-skin/README.md

 ## Environement

 All development are made under **Windows**.
-It's not operable under all Linux OS.
+It's not operable under all other OS.

 The view is optimized for a `5.5"` screen.
 To develop on you web browser, you can set phone view to `800px * 455px`